This post may contain affiliate links.

 As long as we're feeding a balanced raw diet, our dogs are getting everything they need.
-I no longer add a multi-vitamin, nutrient blend, or base mix to my dogs' raw diet because it's not necessary.
+I no longer add a multi-vitamin, nutrient blend, or depend on a base mix to balance my dogs' raw diet because it's not necessary.
 Thankfully, I have access to muscle meat, bone, liver, and organ meat – so I'm good to go.

 Feeding a Balanced Raw Food Diet

 But how do you make sure you're feeding a balanced raw food diet?
 You can do this by starting with the following ratio: